shreya99449/Audio-Emotion-Analysis/README.md

 - Touch-friendly interface elements for mobile users
 - Real-time audio recording and visualization

-## Replit vs. VS Code Environment

-This application is designed to run smoothly in both Replit and VS Code environments, with some key differences:

-### Replit Environment
-- **Workflow Management**: Uses Replit's built-in workflow system to start the server
-- **Database**: Configured to use PostgreSQL database via environment variables
-- **Package Management**: Dependencies are managed through pyproject.toml
-- **Web Access**: Automatically exposed through Replit's domain
-- **Starting the App**: Click the Run button in Replit's interface

 ### VS Code Environment
 - **Workflow Management**: Uses the included run.py script to start the server